UVADS/reinforcement_learning/04_q_learning/intro_and_learning_outcomes.md

 ## INTRODUCTION TO THE MODULE

-Temporal-difference (TD) learning is a central and novel idea in RL.
+We continue to develop temporal-difference (TD) learning, which is a central and novel idea in RL.
 The method learns from experience without a model (like Monte Carlo).
 It updates estimates based on other learned estimates (like Dynamic Programming).
 An important difference from MC is that TD makes useful updates after each time step.

 Q-Learning is an off-policy algorithm that was an early breakthrough in RL.
 It is based on TD learning.
-In this module, we will cover the details of TD learning and Q-Learning, and implement and study the ideas in code
+In this module, we will cover the details of TD learning and Q-Learning, and implement and study the ideas in code.

 ## LEARNING OUTCOMES